 Don’t waste time.

 7/3/2022 Huang Po and the One Mind.
 The Zen Teaching of Huang Po, On the Transmission of Mind, Translated by John Blofeld and published in 1958, should be on any short list of essential books on zen.
-I first read it in the 1980’s when a friend, who wasn’t that interested in meditation, thought I might like it.
+I first read it over forty years ago, when a friend, who wasn’t that interested in meditation, thought I might like it.
 I’ve probably read it more times than any other book.

 Huang Po was a zen master in ninth century China, a pivotal era in the history of zen, or chan, from which most of the collected stories and koan originate.
 He was the teacher of Rinzai, founder of one of the two major schools of zen to come down to us.

 When Rinzai experienced a great enlightenment he exclaimed, “After all, there’s not much to Huang Po’s zen.”

 Indeed, his instruction is simple (if difficult) — just rid yourself of all conceptual thought and in a flash you’ll awaken to the One Mind.
 Every single thing, Buddhas and ordinary beings, are just the One Mind and the One Mind is like the Void, unfathomable and boundless.